Feasts of the Lord

 In the Hebrew calendar, a day runs from one sunset to the next.
 This definition is rooted in the Biblical description of the Yom Kippur holiday in Leviticus 23:32, where it says the holiday lasted “from evening to evening”.
 The Jewish people and the state of Israel still follows this rule.

 That is why the holiest day of the week – the Sabbath – rightfully identified as Saturday, starts being celebrated on Friday evening.
 And as soon as the sun sets on Saturday, the new week begins.

 When God created the world, He did so in six days.
-On the sixth day, God created man and woman, and instructed them to cultivate the earth.
-However, before they even got a chance to rule over creation, there came day number seven – the Sabbath.
+After God created man and woman, before they even got a chance to rule over creation, He invited them to rest.
 Adam and Eve started their lives on earth with fellowship with their Creator on the Sabbath.

 Hebrew Measure of Time in Biblical Feasts